 If you’re visiting Bangkok primarily for Muay Thai, give Boxing King a miss.

 Assuming you’re experienced, go to a fighters gym instead.
-Or, pick a recreational gym that’s known for their fighters program.
+Or, pick a recreational gym that’s known for its fighters program.

 Serious beginners who can devote at least a week to training should also train elsewhere.
 This includes martial artists who don’t practice Muay Thai and want to train for the skill (not fitness).